netdata/netdata/web/api/health/README.md

 -   Disable health checks completely.
 Alert conditions will not be evaluated at all and no entries will be added to the alert log.
 -   Silence alert notifications.
 Alert conditions will be evaluated, the alerts will appear in the log and the Netdata UI will show the alerts as active, but no notifications will be sent.
--   Disable or Silence specific alerts that match selectors on alert/template name, chart, context, host and family.
+-   Disable or Silence specific alerts that match selectors on alert/template name, chart, context, and host.

 The API is available by default, but it is protected by an `api authorization token` that is stored in the file you will see in the following entry of `http://NODE:19999/netdata.conf`: